 Apex Legends the ultimate BR.
 Golf rules apply for survival.
 Each kill takes -5 off your score.
 Winner gets 10$ from every other player to their Extra Life fundraiser page!

 How low can you go?
 Lowest score wins in these very difficult and three dimensional courses.

 Have you ever seen a sausage run down a hallway?
 No, it’s not euphemism for anything… It’s prop hunt.
 One team tries to find player’s on the other team that are hiding as video game props

 Ever play 007 and your opponent kept looking at your screen?
 In this game it’s the only way to win!

 Fix the machines and be able to escape the monster in this late night horror game

 The biggest pile of men wins.
 Not sure what that means?
 You better be able to stay up late!

 Ever hooked up a rocket to your car?
 Well now you don’t have to in this version of EXTREME soccer

 In a time of global crisis, an international task force of heroes banded together to restore peace to a war-torn world: OVERWATCH.
-Somewhere in here there is an hour lost to time itself!

 Join us in some online battles in this team-based action game that pioneered the genre when it launched 14 years ago.